ender8848/gemmpy/README.md

 3. CUDA installation

-If either CUDA is not installed ot has a unmatched version, then go to this [link](https://developer.nvidia.com/cuda-toolkit-archive) to install CUDA.
+If either CUDA is not installed or has an unmatched version, then go to this [link](https://developer.nvidia.com/cuda-toolkit-archive) to install CUDA.

 # test cases